 \section{Conclusions}

-In this study, we delved into the over-defense phenomenon observed in existing injection-based prompt guard models.
-To address this issue, we proposed a novel over-defense data sampling framework and introduced the NotInject benchmark to systematically evaluate the extent of over-defense in target prompt guard models.
-Furthermore, we presented InjecAgent, an advanced prompt guard model trained using a novel robust training strategy, MOF, designed to effectively mitigate model bias toward specific words.
-Our experimental results on various benchmark demonstrate that InjecAgent significantly outperforms existing prompt guard models across multiple dimensions, with substantial improvements in performance and robustness. \lh{ To the best of our knowledge, this is the first work to provide a fully open-source prompt guard model against injection, including the training dataset, strategies, code, and model.
-We believe this will further promote transparency and foster an open-source academic research environment for advancing future LLM safety exploration.}
+In this paper, we demonstrated the over-defense phenomenon in existing prompt guard models.
+To address this, we introduced the \dataset~benchmark to evaluate the extent of over-defense.
+Furthermore, we presented \modelname, a prompt guard model that can significantly outperform existing models in both performance and robustness.
+To the best of our knowledge, this is the first work to provide a fully open-source prompt guard model against injection, including the training dataset, strategies, code, and model.
+We believe this will further promote transparency and foster an open-source academic research environment for advancing future LLM safety exploration.